kukuu/prisma-ORM/README.md

 npx prisma migrate dev
 ```

-Run above command after adding new models or modifying the existing ones in prism/schema directory.
+Run the above migration command after adding new models or modifying the existing ones in prism/schema directory.

 3. Seed Database